rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 with consequences, it is worthwhile to see if the programming language and available testing harnesses will support a change impact analysis.
 Also check your devops tooling, it is also common for change impact analysis to be a supported feature there too.
 If you're already using a tool which supports this then use the tool rather than reinventing the wheel.
-Unless you're goal is to understand which is what we're trying to build out with this-and subsequent-tree sitter blog posts.
+Unless your goal is to understand how a change impact tool works.
+Our goal here was explanation at a conceptual level which is why we did not build out a full demo.
+Also with this-and subsequent-tree sitter blog posts my personal goal is to demonstrate the tool and its' capabilities.
 Parser generators and language technologies in general are very handy tools to have and to understand, even if you're not building them yourself, it is still worthwhile to understand the basics of the technology.

 ## One last helpful note for debugging